 Georgeanna has been Clinical Director at FamilyWorks since 2012.
 She became the billing supervisor for case managers in 2022 and has been the case management assistant supervisor since 2014.
 Prior to her current role, Georgeanna was a therapist and case manager for FamilyWorks and has been working in the mental health field since 2004.
 Georgeanna holds a BA in Psychology from Georgetown College, an MA in Clinical Psychology from Xavier University and an MAE in Marriage and Family Counseling from Western Kentucky University.
 She enjoys working with children, adults, couples, and veterans, addressing depression, anxiety, and trauma related issues, utilizing cognitive behavior therapy, solution focused therapy, and aspects of somatic parts work and Internal Family Systems.
 Georgeanna spent the first part of her career working directly with individuals with autism and their families, growing her love for and passion to advocate for the individualized needs of children with autism and other special needs.
-Georgeanna is also an adjunct professor at Western Kentucky University in the Counseling and Student Affairs Graduate program, where she teaches Internship and has co- taught Diagnosis.
-Georgeanna is a National Certified Counselor and A Certified Trauma Professional and a Gottman Method Couples Counseling Level 1 trained therapist.
-She is currently a KY board approved supervisor and is working to earn her CCE Approved Clinical Supervisor (ACS) status as well as Trauma Research Foundation Affiliate and certification in Autism assessments.
+Georgeanna is also an adjunct instructor at Western Kentucky University in the Counseling and Student Affairs Graduate program, where she teaches Internship and has co- taught Diagnosis.
+Georgeanna is a National Certified Counselor, a Certified Trauma Professional and a Gottman Method Couples Counseling Level 1 trained therapist.
+She is a KY board approved supervisor and a CCE Approved Clinical Supervisor.
+Georgeanna is working toward becoming a Trauma Research Foundation Affiliate and earning her certification in Autism assessments.
 Additionally, she will begin the Somatic Experiencing Practitioner program in January.

 When not working, Georgeanna enjoys spending time with family and friends as well as baking and decorating cookies, cakes, and cupcakes.

 Leslie Green has been Case Management Director since 2008.
 Prior to her current position, she was a case manager for FamilyWorks Therapy, beginning in 2002.
-Leslie graduate of the University of Kentucky, earning a BS in Psychology in 1998.
-During her time at UK, Leslie worked with children with Autism and developed a passion for this population and working with children with special needs.
+Leslie is a graduate of Eastern Kentucky University, earning a BS in Psychology in 1998.
+During her time at EKU, Leslie worked with children with Autism and developed a passion for this population and working with children with special needs.
 Leslie served as a supervisor at Rivendell behavioral Health Services from 1999-2001.
 She is also an amateur chef who loves cooking and creating new recipes.
 Leslie enjoys spending time with friends and family--especially her young son.